 The three aims will focus on growth modeling and traditional longitudinal regression methods using mixed linear models and Generalized Estimating Equations (GEE).
 Longitudinal analyses will ascertain whether differences emerge early and are maintained or whether these group differences change with development.

 Aim 1: The differential stability of intelligence will be examined from birth through adolescence.
 We hypothesized that children with BPD would evidence deficient cognitive skills and be at greater risk for developmental handicaps than either VLBW or term children early in life, with these differences increasing in magnitude during adolescence.
-Children with VLBW were hypothesized to be deficient in cognitive skills in the first few years of life as well, with this initial difference remaining relative unchanged in adolescence.
+Children with VLBW were hypothesized to be deficient in cognitive skills in the first few years of life as well, with this initial difference remaining relatively unchanged in adolescence.

 Aim 2: The differential stability of linguistic skills will be examined also.
 Our sample provides a unique opportunity to examine the differential stability of individual dimensions of language, with an eye for how factors like BPD, parenting practices, neurologic, and sociodemographic factors impact language across the developmental continuum.